Big Tech turns on itself in face of new EU legislation | DW | 16.12.2020

 Until now, oversight has been largely left in the hands of the companies themselves.
 Changes to questionable practices have usually come about only after a public scandal.
 Solutions, like promises to handle user data or disinformation differently, have often lacked transparency.
 And when tech giants have faced legal scrutiny, courts and lawmakers have had little success in bringing about meaningful change.

-Together the Commission's proposed Digital Markets Act and Digital Services Act could change this fundamentally.
+But the European Commission's proposed Digital Markets Act and Digital Services Act could fundamentally change this.
 The body has set its sights on the biggest players, most of them American companies that emerged out of Silicon Valley in California.

 That these laws are the biggest threat to Big Tech sovereignty to ever come along is reflected in how the companies have reacted.